William Contreras Player Props: Brewers vs. Rockies

 William Contreras At The Plate

+- Contreras has 24 hits this season and a team-best OBP of .371.

-- He ranks 37th in batting average, 37th in on base percentage, and 105th in slugging among qualified batters in MLB action.
+- Among the qualified hitters in MLB, he ranks 46th in batting average, 40th in on-base percentage, and 108th in slugging.

-- He has hit a home run in one of 23 games, and in 1.1% of his plate appearances.
+- He has gone deep in one of 24 games, and in 1% of his plate appearances.

-- In six games this season (26.1%), Contreras has picked up an RBI, including two games with multiple runs batted in.
+- Contreras has driven in a run in six games this season (25.0%), including two games with multiple runs batted in.

-- He has scored in eight of 23 games so far this season.
+- He has scored in nine games this year (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.